 - The first step is to gain a deep understanding of your target audience.
 What type of humour do they appreciate?
 What frustrates, angers or pleases them?
-The emotions you cultivate and the way you go about cultivating them will vary depending on your target audience.
+The emotions you cultivate and the way you go about developing them will vary depending on your target audience.

 - To engage your audience, your story has to be relevant and genuine.
 If your story isn't believable, your audience won't trust you.
-If they don’t trust you, they are likely to discount any emotions they feel as 'just another' manipulative advertising tactic.
+If they don’t believe you, they are likely to discount any emotions they feel as 'just another' manipulative advertising tactic.

 - Think deeper.
 Like anger, many brands avoid being associated with sadness as a negative emotion.
-Sadness however, evokes a personal and empathetic response and can benefit content strategy and customer relationships if harnessed correctly.
+Sadness, however, evokes a personal and empathetic response and can benefit content strategy and customer relationships if harnessed correctly.

-- Consider adding video to the mix.
-Whilst BBC StoryWorks found that both text and video content generate emotional engagement, video was found to have a slight lead when it came to impact by reason of the nature of the medium.
+- Consider adding a video to the mix.
+Whilst BBC StoryWorks found that both text and video content generate emotional engagement, the video was found to have a slight lead when it came to impact by reason of the nature of the medium.

 - Brands should aim to tap into the right mix of emotions to create balance and a continuous connection with your audience.
 While a brand is unlikely to be able to associate itself with every emotion, it also isn’t wise to focus only on one.